CadesCloudSolutions/HomeLab/projects/smb-active-directory-infrastructure-pt-1/README.md

 ## Introduction

-In this series of write-ups I document the setup and configuration of a medium-sized corporate domain, `ad.adeslab.com`, from initial domain controller promotion and core network services through to file sharing, group policy, a forest trust, remote access VPN, and hybrid identity with Microsoft Entra.
-The entire lab is built on a single workstation using VMware Workstation Pro, and is right-sized to run on 16 GB of RAM by deploying Windows Server roles as Server Core and powering on only the virtual machines a given stage requires.
+In this series of write-ups I document the setup and configuration of a medium-sized corporate domain, `ad.adeslab.com`, from initial DC promotion, configuring the network services, file sharing, group policy for basic security and standardization, to the creation of an hybrid identity with Microsoft Entra, remote access VPN, and backup and recovery of critical services and resources.

-I am creating a simple perimeter network with a pfSense firewall for isolation, and to support a remote access VPN in a later project.
-Because the focus of this lab is the configuration of essential IT services rather than network design, I am leaving the network unsegmented here.
-Segmentation with a router-on-a-stick topology is covered as a separate project; adding it to this build would introduce complexity that distracts from the application-layer services this project is about.
+I created a  simple perimeter network with a pfSense firewall for isolation, and to support a remote access VPN in a later  lab project.
+The main focus of this lab is the configuration of essential IT services , therefore i will be leaving the network unsegmented.

 In this first write-up I go through initial forest creation, the promotion of domain controllers, the creation of the organizational unit structure, and the creation of users and groups.
+Most of these tasks will be done with scripts i have pre-written.

 ## Table of Contents